To minimize issues when updating Microsoft Flight Simulator, we recommend going through the checklist below before installing a new patch.

-MOVE OR RENAME YOUR COMMUNITY FOLDER
+MOVE (OR RENAME) YOUR COMMUNITY FOLDER

 Some packages in your community folder may not have been updated and, as a result, may have an unexpected impact on the title’s performance and behavior.
-We recommend moving your community package(s) to another folder before updating Microsoft Flight Simulator.

 - Navigate to your Community Folder.
-By default, you'll find this folder at the following locations:

-Microsoft Store/Game Pass version:
+Microsoft Store|Game Pass version:

 C:\Users\YourUsername\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community